Charles-QC/Charles-QC.github.io/_posts/2020-01-21-AntiCr4ckme.md

 ### Overview

 This crackme is harder then the last one i did, its .text section is packed.
-I will try my best to reverse the encrption and patch the anti-debugging techniques it utilizes.
+I will try my best to reverse the encrption and find/patch the anti-debugging techniques it utilizes.
 All links to subjects i wrote about in this write-up will be at the bottom of the page in the <a href="#Resource">Resource</a> section.

 ![ENTROPY]({{ site.baseurl }}/assets/img/aCrackme/entropy.PNG)
 `I figured that its .text section is packed by looking at the entropy with DIE (Detect It Easy)`